Developer workflow

 Timer plus music: a deliberate pairing

-Nedio does not just give you a countdown clock.
+NEDIO does not just give you a countdown clock.
 When you start a sprint, focus music begins automatically.
 This pairing is intentional: the timer sets the boundary, and the music sets the mood.

 The audio serves as a consistent sensory cue.
 After a few days, your brain associates the sound with focused work.
 Starting a sprint becomes easier because the music triggers the work mode you have been building.
 This is basic habit formation — cue, routine, reward — applied to developer productivity.

 The music also fills silence without adding distraction.
 Instrumental audio with no lyrics lets you hold code in your head without verbal interference.
 It is not magic — it is a practical approach to creating better conditions for concentration.
+For more on lyrics, see focus music for developers.

 Quick task (15–25 min)